kevinsbarnard/m3-download/README.md

                         Output file name, omitting the extension (dependent on format) -f FORMAT, --format FORMAT
                         Localization format to write.
-Options: CSV, COCO, VOC, TF
+Options: CSV, COCO, VOC, TF --voc_images VOC_IMAGES
+                        Image folder for VOC formatting.
 ```

 #### Example:
 ```
 $ python reformat.py -o ~/Desktop/reformat -f COCO /Users/lonny/Desktop/m3-download-main/localizations.json
 ```

+_Note for VOC formatting:_ The `--voc_images` argument must be specified.
+This should be the path to a flat directory containing the images (see `download_images.py`) corresponding to the localizations in the specified `localizations` JSON file.